PagerDuty/developer-docs/docs/app-integration-development/06-Events-Integration.md

 }
 ```

-6. Once you’ve saved, test out your flow using the **Integration Setup URL** on the page.
+3. Once you’ve saved, test out your flow using the **Integration Setup URL** on the page.
+If you would like to pass through additional GET parameters or a URL fragment, you should URL-encode the `redirect_uri` parameter in the Integration Setup URL.

 ![Screenshot of copy Simple Install URL For Your App](../../assets/images/copy-simple-install-url-for-app.png)

-7. Present this link to users in your application at the right time.
+4. Present this link to users in your application at the right time.

 ## Add An Event Transformer